Pasadena, The Early Years

 1993 - Pasadena Centennial

-2003 - May 1: Pomeroy Homestead becomes a National Registry of Historic Places property.
+2003 - Pomeroy Homestead (Pasadena Heritage Park) designated a National Registry of Historic Places property.